snowman-repos/book/project_managers/README.md

-Ok, so the above scenario is a little exaggerated to illustrate the point, but I challenge anyone, and I include myself, to deny they’ve ever found themselves in a similar situation with a web project, I know I have and no doubt will again!

-The web project planning processes described below are not intended to the be a definitive set of web project management techniques that align with the classic project management methodologies, but a stripped down version that I personally find practical on a day to day basis when trying to juggle the realistic amount of work and lack of time we all have.

-For the freelancer this may seem all a bit too much to consider doing, but I can assure you, once you get to grips with it you can knock out all of the processes in a solid day or two for projects ranging from small to medium and it will inevitably save you a lot more days in the long run!

 DEFINING SCOPE, IDENTIFYING RISKS AND GRANULAR PROJECT TASKS If you estimated the web project using a method similar to the one I described in my Estimating Time for Web Projects more accurately series you already have a head start as you have a complete breakdown of all the design and functional requirements, along with timescales.
 If not, don’t panic, you can retro fit the method based on the budget and deadline as follows: